 Guidance relating to Building Classifications under the Building Code of Australia (BCA) is available at www.esc.vic.gov.au/building-based-lighting.
 This guidance document lists the classification for various space types resulting from queries we have received.
 You should apply the BCA classification listed in the guidance document.
-If you need assistance to identify the right classification, please email your query to weelesc.vic.gov.au.
+If you need assistance to identify the right classification, please email your query to veu@esc.vic.gov.au or via the contact us form in the VEU Registry.